 • Wedding

-Entrants must be active as a professional photographer, an artist photographer, or employed as a photographer or as a teacher in photography.
-They need to have a Belgian Passport or perminant residence permit.
-By participating photographers agree to the rules and privacy rules stated below.
-The receipt of entries for the preselection of the First Photographer of Belgium opens on 15/06/2025 and closes at midnight, 15/09/2025.
+Participants must be professionally active as a photographer, artistic photographer, or employed as a photographer or photography instructor.
+They must hold a Belgian passport or a permanent residence permit.
+By participating, you agree to the rules and privacy terms listed below.

 2.2 Belgian Excellence